Five Common Reasons For Electric Motor Failure 1

 • When your electric motor starts to vibrate, it can lead to other issues and permanently destroy the motor.

-• The main reason behind vibration is the non-positioning of the motor or the motor being placed on a bumpy surface.
-In addition to that, it can also cause loose bearings, corrosion, and uneven alignment of the motor.
+• The main reason behind vibration is the motor’s non-positioning or its placement on a bumpy surface.
+In addition, it can also cause loose bearings, corrosion, and uneven motor alignment.

-• To protect your motor from vibration, you must inspect your motor regularly through a motor examining tool.
-Also, make sure to place your motor on a flat surface and avoid any such unstable surfaces.
+• To protect your motor from vibration, you must inspect it regularly with a motor examining tool.
+Also, make sure to place your motor on a flat surface and avoid unstable surfaces.

 Ricardo L. Dominguez